Frequently Asked Questions

 I applied.
 What happens next?

-I want to try this but I’m still nervous.
+I’m still nervous.